KimFarida/HNG-Stage-2/DOCUMENTATION.md

 * Run the Flask application: `flask run`

 For more detailed instructions, refer to the project's README or documentation.

 This concludes the documentation for the Person API.
-If you have any questions or need further assistance, please reach out to our support team.
+If you have any questions or need further assistance, please reach out to me.